 John Colin Emmett

-Born in Bradford, Yorkshire, England, Emmett read chemistry at Queen Mary College, London University (B.Sc., Ph.D.) and at Yale University.
-He is currently a consultant with Euromedica Ltd. He is named co-inventor on more than 100 U.S. patents in the fields of H2 antagonists, selective phosphodiesterase inhibitors, and selective thyromimetics.
+Born in Bradford, Yorkshire, England, Emmett read chemistry at Queen Mary College, London University for his B.Sc. and his Ph.D. and also studied at Yale University.
+He is currently a consultant with Euromedica Ltd. Emmett is listed as co-inventor on more than 100 U.S. patents in the fields of H2 antagonists, selective phosphodiesterase inhibitors, and selective thyromimetics.